Approximate Bayesian Computation via Population Monte Carlo and Classification: Introduction

-\\ where $h$ denotes a function that is integrable in $x$ with respect to the posterior density $\pi$ with support $X$.
-Approximate Bayesian computation (ABC) methods \citep{pritchard1999population} are applied to models when the likelihood function is not available or too costly to compute, but the data-generating pdf $p(\cdot | \theta)$ is specified implicitly, in terms of a stochastic simulator that generates samples $x$ from $p(\cdot | \theta)$ for all $\theta \in \mathbb{R}^{d}$.
-Hence ABC techniques are widespread across many disciplines, including population genetics \citep{beaumont2002approximate}, evolution and ecology \citep{beaumont2010approximate}.
+Approximate Bayesian computation (ABC) methods \cite{pritchard1999population} are applied to models when the likelihood is not available or too costly to compute, but the data-generating pdf $p(\cdot | \theta)$ is specified implicitly in terms of a stochastic simulator that generates samples $x$ from $p(\cdot | \theta)$ for all $\theta \in \mathbb{R}^{d}$.
+Hence ABC techniques are widespread across many disciplines, including population genetics \cite{beaumont2002approximate}, evolution and ecology \cite{beaumont2010approximate}.

-Typical ABC methods aim to generate samples from the posterior distribution, by finding parameter values that simulate data similar to the observed data.
-Two questions arise from this goal: how do we define similarity, and how do we efficiently find parameters that yield data similar to the observed data?
+ABC methods aim to generate samples from the posterior distribution by finding parameter values that simulate data similar to the observed data.
+Algorithm 1 describes a vanilla rejection-sampling implementation of ABC.
+Two questions arise from the goal of ABC: how do we define 'similarity' between simulated data and observed data, and how do we efficiently find parameters that yield data similar to the observed data?